 Alice, Sweet Alice (1976)

 Satanic Sommelier: A cheap Merlot with acrid tones that sting the nose and leaves your tongue and teeth purple because you passed out from over-drinking before brushing your teeth… but every once-in-a-while you pick up a bottle because it does the job.
 Gato Negro will do.
 AKA Communion, Holy Terror.
 A frightful 70’s American slasher gem reminiscent of Dario Argento’s giallo shockers.
 This creeper focuses on murders that occur within a Catholic community, especially around two young sisters and especially the younger one’s (’80’s beauty Brooke Shields) first communion.
 It positively spills over with bloody murder and over-the-top 70’s Catholic paranoia.
-Applause and thanks are due to Jane Lowry (as Aunt Annie DeLorenze) who was really going for the Oscar in this project!
+Applause due to Jane Lowry (as Aunt Annie DeLorenze) who was really going for the Oscar in this project!

 While not explicitly Satanic, Alice Sweet Alice sure feels blasphemous when taken in it’s grisly entirety.
 The strict Catholic repression appears to encourage mentally disturbed behavior in this story.
 The creepy, obese, cat-loving landlord was played by Alphonso DeNoble.
 According to director Alfred Sole, Alphonso made extra money by dressing up as a priest and hanging around cemeteries.
 Elderly widows would ask “Father Alphonso” for a blessing and offer him a donation for the church in return.